Overview

 EU law requires large companies to disclose certain information on the way they operate and manage social and environmental challenges.

-This helps investors, consumers, policy makers and other stakeholders to evaluate the non-financial performance of large companies and encourages these companies to develop a responsible approach to business.
+This helps investors, consumers, policy makers and other stakeholders to evaluate the sustainability performance of large companies and encourages these companies to develop a responsible approach to business.

-Directive 2014/95/EU – also called the non-financial reporting directive (NFRD) – lays down the rules on disclosure of non-financial and diversity information by large companies.
+Directive (EU) 2022/2464 – also called the Corporate Sustainability Reporting Directive (CSRD) – lays down the rules on disclosure of sustainability and diversity information by large companies.
 This directive amends the accounting directive 2013/34/EU.
-Companies are required to include non-financial statements in their annual reports from 2018 onwards.
+Companies are required to include sustainability statements in their annual reports from 2025 onwards (covering financial year 2024).

 Companies that must comply

-EU rules on non-financial reporting only apply to large public-interest companies with more than 500 employees.
-This covers approximately 6,000 large companies and groups across the EU, including
+EU rules on sustainability reporting apply to large public-interest companies with more than 500 employees, as well as many more companies in a phased rollout.
+This covers approximately 50,000 companies and groups across the EU, including

 Information to be disclosed

-Under Directive 2014/95/EU, large companies have to publish reports on the policies they implement in relation to
+Under Directive (EU) 2022/2464, large companies have to publish reports on the policies they implement in relation to

 How to report

-Directive 2014/95/EU gives companies significant flexibility to disclose relevant information in the way they consider most useful.
-Companies may use international, European or national guidelines to produce their statements – for instance, they can rely on
+Directive (EU) 2022/2464 requires companies to disclose relevant information in their management report using European Sustainability Reporting Standards (ESRS).
+Companies may also consider international, European or national guidelines when preparing their statements – for instance, they can rely on

 In June 2017 the European Commission published its guidelines to help companies disclose environmental and social information.
 These guidelines are not mandatory and companies may decide to use international, European or national guidelines according to their own characteristics or business environment.